 More high-end critical business functions will be outsourced

-When outsourcing first started, companies mainly offshored their low-risk functions such as data entry, and later customer service operations.
+When outsourcing market first started, companies mainly offshored their low-risk functions such as data entry, and later customer service operations.
 But once companies realised the magnitude of cost-saving benefits available from outsourcing, they started outsourcing higher end activities such as IT services, research and development, and even healthcare.
 Reference

-Over the next decade, it is expected that outsourcing of higher end critical business functions will continue to grow, while outsourcing of lower end services will stabilise as companies seek ways to diversify their BPO models – whether that’s bringing more roles back onshore or finding ways to co-deliver with their BPO partners – for better operational resilience and agility.
+Over the next decade, it is expected that outsourcing of higher end critical business functions will continue to grow, while outsourcing of lower end services will stabilise as companies seek ways to diversify their BPO models – whether that’s bringing more roles back onshore or finding ways to co-deliver with their BPO partners – for better business operational resilience and agility.

 And as outsourcing partnerships become more end-to-end and collaborative, companies also need to invest more thought into choosing the right BPO partner to support them in a changed future.
 This will be the subject of our next blog post.